 - Spinal cord injuries: The spinal cord is a bundle of nerves that runs up the spine.
 If it is damaged, then paralysis is likely to follow.

-Possible Damages in a Catastrophic Injury Claim
+What Are Possible Damages in a Catastrophic Injury Claim?

 Catastrophic injury survivors often require extensive and ongoing medical attention, such as multiple surgeries, hospital stays, rehabilitative therapies, and in-home care.
 The overall lifetime cost of a catastrophic injury can easily exceed millions of dollars when only considering economic damage.
 Once noneconomic damages are factored into a catastrophic injury claim, the total amount can be even greater.